FrancisTR/Rhythm-Swipe/README.md

 ## Issues

-If you find any issues or bugs, please let us know in the "Issues" section in this repository.
+If you find any issues or bugs, please let us know in the "[Issues](https://github.com/FrancisTR/Rhythm-Swipe/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)" section in this repository.

 - Make sure to have enough details to reproduce the issue.
 - Add a screenshot of the issue if appropriate.
+- Make sure your issue hasn't been already posted in the Issues section.